eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

 iox::popo::Subscriber<TransmissionData_t> subscriber({"Single", "Process", "Demo"}, options);
 ```

-Now we can receive the data in a while loop till `keepRunning` is false.
-But we
+Now we can receive the data in a while loop when our `SubscribeState` is `SUBSCRIBED`
-only try to acquire data if our `SubscribeState` is `SUBSCRIBED`.
+until someone terminates the application.

 <!--[geoffrey][iceoryx_examples/singleprocess/single_process.cpp][receive]-->
 ```cpp